1/17/2020

 Matt O'Connor

 Good morning.
 Morning, John.
 Regarding your expectation for positive operating leverage in 2020, can you help size up the magnitude or maybe give us just a little bit more color around it regarding the components?
 And then also, you know, why not provide more detailed outlook around 20?
-You previously have given four-year expense growth and four-year revenue targets.
-What's different about this year that you're not giving that?
+You previously have given four-year expense growth. and four-year revenue targets.
+What's different about this year that you're not given that?

 speaker

-David
+David Turner

 Well, let's see if I can't help you there.
 So let's take that big component.
-So NII, which is two-thirds of our revenue, will be very hard to grow that this year with the single-digit loan growth on an adjusted basis that we have given you.
-And that's just the mere rate play, the first half of 19 rates being up off the December 18 rate increase will be hard to replicate.
+So NII, which is two-thirds of our revenue, would be very hard to grow that this year with the low single-digit loan growth on an adjusted basis that we have given you.
+And that's just the mere rate play, the first half of 19 rates being up off the December rate.
+18 rate increase would be hard to replicate.
 And then for the other third of our revenue, NIR, we've given you a little bit of guidance in terms of what you can model.
 We feel good about that growth.
 From an expense standpoint, we said we'd be relatively stable from an expense standpoint.
 And if you add all three of those up, we will generate positive operating leverage.
-So I think we've been reasonably explicit in terms of how we get there.
-So you can play with the numbers from that standpoint.
+So I think we've been reasonably explicit in terms of how we get there. so you can play with the numbers from that standpoint.

 speaker